-- 1. Flood Management Certification requirements of the Inland Water Resources Division (IWRD) of the Department of Energy and Environmental Protection (DEEP); - 2.
-Section 504 of the Rehabilitation Act of 1973 (Section 504), the Department of Justice 2010 ADA Standards for Accessible Design and the Uniform Federal Accessibility Standards may apply; - 3.
-HUD Minimum Property Standards (HUD MPS); - 4.
-Federal Occupational Safety and Health Agency (OSHA) regulations; and - 5.
-Fair Housing and Equal Opportunity (FHEO) including the barrier-free requirements of the Fair Housing Act (FHAct), Section 504, the Americans with Disabilities Act (ADA), the Architectural Barriers Act (ABA), and the Housing of Older Persons Act (HOPA).
+- 1. Flood Management Certification requirements of the Inland Water Resources Division (IWRD) of the Department of Energy and Environmental Protection (DEEP), if activities will be conducted that impact state natural resources and the environment, including building in sites within floodplain or wetland areas; - 2.
+National Historic Preservation Act (NHPA) requirements, as regulated by the Connecticut State Historic Preservation Office (SHPO) and the National Park Service (NPS), if the project impacts historic resources with alteration or demolition of structures, sites or districts listed, or eligible for designation on the state or national registry, or if the project alters an historic resource or its setting; - 3.
+Section 504 of the Rehabilitation Act of 1973 (Section 504), the Department of Justice 2010 ADA Standards for Accessible Design and the Uniform Federal Accessibility Standards (UFAS) for all federally-assisted newly constructed developments with 5 or more units 5% (or at least one unit, whichever is greater) accessible for persons with mobility disabilities, and an additional 2% (or at least one unit, whichever is greater) accessible for persons with hearing or visual disabilities; - 4.
+HUD Minimum Property Standards (HUD MPS); - 5.
+HUD MAP Guidelines, including Chapter 9 Environmental Review and Requirements, if the project is seeking federal funding through DOH; - 6.
+Federal Occupational Safety and Health Agency (OSHA) regulations; and - 7.
+Fair Housing and Equal Opportunity (FHEO) including the barrier-free requirements of the Fair Housing Act (FHAct), Section 504, the Americans with Disabilities Act (ADA), the Architectural Barriers Act (ABA), and the Housing of Older Persons Act (HOPA). - 8.
+In the event of a pandemic, the GC must follow all Federal, State and local regulations and guidance, including guidance from the CDC, for managing and maintaining safe job sites.